Oualidinx/ai-ic/README.md

 # Applied Informatics — Internet Computing

-## Introduction

 This repository contains the lecture materials for _Applied Informatics — Internet Computing_ held at Karlsruhe Institute of Technology.
 The lecture is accompanied by the textbook [Internet Computing](https://internet-computing.net/).

+## Introduction

+In this lecture, we provide insights into fundamental concepts and future technologies of distributed systems and internet computing.
+The course first introduces basic concepts of distributed systems, e.g., design of architectures for distributed systems, internet architectures, web services, and middleware.
+In the second part of the course, emerging technologies of internet computing will be examined in depth.
+These include, among others: cloud computing, edge and fog computing, Internet of Things, blockchain, artificial intelligence.

 ## Content